Oxidized Phospholipids

 Free radical oxidation by all the reactants described above can occur in plants, but superoxide anions (O2•-) are of special importance as they can be produced during photosynthetic electron transport in chloroplasts, and singlet oxidation is generated during photosynthesis by both photosystems (PSI and PSII).
 Formation of aldehydes, which have vital biological functions is discussed on that web page.
 These rather than intact lipid peroxides have been the focus of most research, although the latter can accumulate in plants under conditions of abiotic stress, and for example, salt-induced oxidative damage to membrane lipids can be used as an indicator of tolerance to salt stress in barley roots.
 The same processes, including ferroptosis, occur in cyanobacteria.

 Cellular compartments such as mitochondria, chloroplasts and cytosol act in coordination to respond to changing oxidative challenges to regulate the redox status.
-The effects of all oxidized lipids are countered by antioxidative systems, including endogenous antioxidants such as ascorbic acid, glutathione, α‑tocopherol, carotenoids, flavonoids and plastoquinone, together with enzymatic systems, such as superoxide dismutase, catalase, ascorbate peroxidase and other peroxidases, and various reductases.
+All oxidized lipids are countered by antioxidative systems, including endogenous antioxidants such as ascorbic acid, glutathione, α‑tocopherol, carotenoids, flavonoids and plastoquinone, together with enzymatic systems, such as superoxide dismutase, catalase, ascorbate peroxidase and other peroxidases, and various reductases.

 Those oxidized lipids produced by enzymatic reaction are of increasing interest, and they are described in our web page on plant oxylipins.
 The best known of these lipids are the arabidopsides, i.e., glycosyldiacylglycerols containing jasmonate precursors, which are produced rapidly in the membranes of leaves under stress, and it seems probable that they serve as a reservoir of oxylipins to be called upon when required.
 In leaves of potato plants infected by bacteria, fungi or viruses, colneleic and colnelenic acids are produced quickly via the action of 9-lipoxygenase and have been found esterified at the sn-2 position of phospholipids, i.e., as a preformed pool that is available immediately in response to challenge by pathogens such as potato blight.